 The overall concept of this material is to provide a minimalist upper design with maximum benefits.
 Nike formulated the Flyknit to provide wearers with seamless, featherweight, and form-fitting foot wrap.
 It also offers lightweight stretch and breathability.

-This material has been used in various Nike products including sneakers, football boots, and basketball shoes.
+This material has been used in various Nike products including sneakers, soccer cleats, and basketball shoes.

 The first Epic React Flyknit was released in February 2018 and after a year, the 2nd version is ready to impress the fans again.
 It featured the new React foam technology and was designed for serious and casual runners.
-Just like the Pegasus 35 and Revolution 4, it has become one of the popular Nike running shoes to date.
+Just like the Pegasus line, it has become one of the popular Nike running shoes to date.
 But what really makes the Nike Epic React Flyknit 2 popular?